falciglia/VisionAndPerception/README.md

 # VisionAndPerception - Image Captioning

 *"Vision and Perception" Course at Sapienza University of Rome, A.Y.
-2021/2022.*
+2021/2022.* <br />
 *Professors: Prof. Irene Amerini, Prof. Paolo Russo*

 This project is intended to deal with the problem of image captioning, that is, given an image as input, the expected output is the caption of the image.